kataras/jwt/README.md

 publicKey, privateKey, _ := ed25519.GenerateKey(rand.Reader)
 ```

+> Converting keys to PEM files is kind of easy task using the Go Programming Language, take a quick look at the [PEM example for ed25519](_examples/generate-ed25519/main.go).

 ### Load and Parse keys

 This package contains all the helpers you need to load and parse PEM-formatted keys.